Animal Justice Party

-Animal Justice Party (AJP) is a political party in Australia founded in 2009.
+The Animal Justice Party (AJP) is a political party in Australia founded in 2009 by Steve Garlick.
 The party was registered by the Australian Electoral Commission (AEC) on 3 May 2011.
 The party is also registered in New South Wales, Queensland, South Australia, Victoria, Western Australia, Tasmania, Northern Territory, and the Australian Capital Territory.
 The AJP is the first political party in Australia formed solely to advance animal welfare issues.

 Policies and philosophy

 The preamble of the AJP charter says the party "has been formed as a response to growing public concern about the neglect of animals and animal protection issues by political parties" and states its mission is to "secure the interests of animals and nature through Australia’s democratic institutions of government".
 The AJP's vision is a "planet on which animals and nature have the right to live and thrive free from negative human interference and a human society which functions with kindness and compassion within its ecological limits as a responsible member of the Earth community."
-The ideology of the party has 5 guiding principles:
+The ideology of the party has five guiding principles: